slipstream/SlipStreamDocumentation/docs/tutorials/ss/external-objects.rst

-When the ExternalObject resource is in the "ready" state, anyone with "view" access to the resource can request a presigned download URL for the S3 object via the CIMI action "getDownloadURL" on the resource.
+When the ExternalObject resource is in the "ready" state, anyone with "view" access to the resource can request a presigned download URL for the S3 object via the CIMI operation "download" on the resource.
 A lifetime can be specified for the returned presigned URL.

 Similarly to the upload URL, the returned URL allows access to the